 To report your old account as fake:

 - Click the three little dots on the bottom right of the cover photo and select Find support or report on your browser or Report profile in the Facebook app.

-4. There is no option four (at least no easy one)
+3. There is no option three (at least no easy one)

-I reached out to Facebook and they have confirmed that, for security reasons, they will only allow you to delete your account if you can access it through one of the two official methods above (or our "unofficial" workaround).
+For security reasons, Facebook will only allow you to delete your account if you can access it through the official method above (or our "unofficial" workaround).
 Those photos of your ex-relationships, nights of drunken bacchanalia and really, really bad choices of hairstyle are going to live on forever in the Facebook universe.